 - Be disciplined about leaving your laptop in the safe when you leave the dorm.
 In a few days, it will become a habit that will serve you well.

-Let’s take a look at the top laptop safes available on the market right now:
+Let’s take a look at the best laptop safes for dorm rooms available in the market right now:

 2. Caesar Safe Portable Electronic Digital Car Multipurpose Laptop Safe